Jessica is a policy wonk who is passionate about reforming the whole political system to better represent the voters.

 Change the Language We use in Laws

 .
-The reading level of the Affordable Care Act is grade 13.4 according to the Flesch-Kincaid grade level test.
-Yes, they are covering important topic, but there is no point in using writing complex enough to make it difficult to understand.
-Most of what makes it difficult to read is convoluted sentences, and poor word choices.
+The average American can read at the same level as a seventh to eighth grader.
+The affordable care act was written at the equivalent level of grade 13.4.
+There is very seldom a reason for writing to be that dense and complex.
+The medical industry is managing to be responsive and change what they write to accommodate the reading level of the average American.
+The only reason for making bills that complex is so the average American doesn't read them.
+A simple fix would be to cap the reading level of a bill.
+It can even be higher than eight grade.
+IThey are covering an important topic, but there is no point in using writing complex enough to make it difficult to understand.
+Most of what makes it difficult to read is convoluted sentences and poor word choices.
 If you don't have that high of a reading level, you can not judge new policy for yourself.
 Even if you do have that high of a reading level, trying to read something like that is an incredibly long boring slog, and very few people are willing to put in that much work unless it's their job.
 Whether or not it was their intent in designing it, it is designed to keep people from easily reading it.
 Let's make it so the average American can understand their laws.

 Change the People Making Policy